 During the advising segment, counselors and program assistants help students understand their assessment scores, select courses and develop class schedules.
 This academic evaluation is based on multiple measures, including English, math and writing assessment scores, high school GPA, work hours, personal goals, life experience, motivation and attitude, study skills assessment, and previous course work and its relevancy.

 All students are encouraged to participate in each of these activities.
-However, students who have earned an A.A./A.S. degree or higher are considered matriculated and are exempt from participating in matriculation activities.
+However, students who have earned an A.A./A.S. degree or higher are considered matriculated and are exempt from participating in assessment activities.
 To verify your degree, contact the Counseling Office (707) 256-7220 for more information.

 Napa Valley College will: